< Facial muscles >

 V1 is drawn in the superior view because it is usually observed only once the superior wall of orbit has been opened (Fig. 4-47).

-After passing the cavernous sinus (Fig. 4-11), V1 enters the orbit through the superior orbital fissure, where it trifurcates into three nerves.
+After passing the cavernous sinus, V1 enters the orbit through the superior orbital fissure (Fig. 4-11), where it trifurcates into three nerves.
 The main trunk among the three nerves is the frontal nerve which travels through the supraorbital notch or foramen in the frontal bone (Fig. 4-26).

-Superior orbital fissure is located inside the orbit, whereas supraorbital foramen is located outside the orbit.
+Distinguish between the superior and the supra.
 Unless one is able to palpate the supraorbital notch (Fig. 4-26), one has a supraorbital foramen.
 That is just a variation.

 The bilateral superior orbital fissures make the skull look happy.